Chlorambucil

 What is chlorambucil?

-Its use in cats, dogs, and horses to treat cancer and immune-mediated diseases is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their direction may be significantly different from those on the label.
+It is used off label (extra label) to treat cancer and immune-mediated diseases in cats, dogs, and horses.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+“Off label” means the drug is being used in a way that has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) or Health Canada.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is chlorambucil given?